4Sighteducation/student-results-viewer/HANDOVER.md

 - ✅ Other roles see their specific students within the establishment
 - ✅ Multi-role support working correctly

-**New Features (v2.1.0):**
+**Enhanced Features (v2.2.0):**
+- ✅ Fixed table height - full visibility of paginated records
+- ✅ Smart conditional filters (e.g., V1 < 4, E2 > 7)
+- ✅ All column headers clickable for sorting
+- ✅ Consistent VESPA theme colors across all charts
 - ✅ Restructured table with V1,V2,V3,VT column grouping
 - ✅ Pagination with customizable page sizes
-- ✅ Interactive bar charts for student progress
+- ✅ Interactive bar charts with VESPA colors
-- ✅ Group analytics with radar charts
+- ✅ Group analytics with themed radar charts
 - ✅ Auto-hiding empty columns
 - ✅ Enhanced UI with gradient headers and sticky columns
-- ✅ Chart.js integration for beautiful visualizations

-The codebase is well-structured with clear separation of concerns, comprehensive error handling, and a modern, professional UI.
+The codebase is well-structured with clear separation of concerns, comprehensive error handling, smart filtering capabilities, and a modern, professional UI.
 Ready for production deployment!